The logic of biological evolution rests on tautologies.

 Is this the limit of our powers?
 I don't think so, though my professional evolutionary biologist friends seem to act as though all evolutionary reasoning not conducted by their own PhD students or subject to their PhD defense cross-examinations is intellectually substanceless and can be assumed to be morally perverse.
 I exaggerate slightly.
 Job security does not give you the right to shut everyone else up with attacks ad hominem or otherwise than based in reason.

-Suppose a certain result associated with N2, such as a measureable average, or a population frequency of some feature, etc., is, say, X% more likely to be reproduced or enhanced with another feature, N1, precedent and present than without.
+Suppose a certain result associated with N2, such as a measureable average, or a population frequency of some feature, etc., is, say, some positive X% more likely to be reproduced or enhanced with another feature, N1, precedent and present than without.
 That is,

 AP(N1<N2,g) = P(N1<N2)^g / P(N2<N1)^g = P(N1<N2)^g = ((100-X)/100)^g |------| |------| 1 100-X/100Thus, if X is only 5%, meaning that both novel features N1 and N2 could each logically or potentially, precede the other, but there is a 5% advantage in one generation if N1 arrives first, then after only 100 generations,